INTERSECT-SDK/python-sdk/examples/SUBMISSION_RULES.md

     an operationId of `say_hello_to_name`.
 The operation expects a string sent to it in the payload, and will send a string back in its own payload.
     """

+    # it's best to define the capability name here, it must be defined on the class
+    # for an example of defining this at runtime, you could also call:
+    #
+    # >>> HelloServiceCapabilityImplementation.intersect_sdk_capability_name = 'HelloExample'
+    #
+    # ... but you must do this BEFORE initializing the Service or calling the schema generation function
+    intersect_sdk_capability_name = 'HelloExample'

     @intersect_status()
     def status(self) -> str: